saxomoose/ehb-ss/README.md

 # Use

 The application implements a multi-tenanted architecture.
-The [frontend](https://github.com/mathieu-tulpinck/ehb-ad) connects to the tenant back-end.
+The [frontend](https://github.com/mathieu-tulpinck/ehb-ad) connects to the tenant back-end API.

 For demonstration purposes, the central domain is `backend.test` and the demo tenant domain is `demo.backend.test`.